Neonnaut/Neonnaut.github.io/README.md

 }
 ```

-If you haven't noticed, 'Single column lines' does not work.
+'Single column lines' does not work with this method.
 Even if you were to edit the output, a div without the .gll class will only work at the end or the beggining of a block of .gll divs.

 #### Plain Text

 Make sure to display the text in a fixed-width font, such as including the text in a `<pre>` element.
-Be careful when using the small caps option, as the characters may not display correctly on all devices, especially F, S, X, and Q. My advice is to not use these characters in WYSIWYG editors, but the option is there.
+Be careful when using the small caps option, as the characters may not display correctly on all devices, especially F, S, X, and Q. My advice is to not use the small caps option, but the option is there.

+Using

 #### Latex

-Latex's gb4e package takes some fiddling around to accept more than three lines, therefore this generator only outputs three lines.
+Using Latex's gb4e package, this method normally takes only three lines, therefore this generator only configures three lines.

 make sure to put `\usepackage{gb4e}` in your preamble.
-And if you are using small caps, the font you are using has to support it.
+And if you are using small caps, the font you are using has to support small caps.

 #### ZBB

-This generator outputs the ZBB Board's gloss markup, if you provide more than two lines, the third last line must not be empty!
+This generator outputs to the ZBB Board's gloss markup, if you provide more than two lines, the third last line must not be empty.

 #### Reddit

-You must ue Reddit's "Markdown" mode and not it's "Fancy pants editor".
+You must ue Reddit's "Markdown" mode and not the "Fancy pants editor".
 This will output your text into a so-called fixed-width-font in it's codeblock, and the last line out of the codeblock.
-Reddit's codeblock doesn't seem to have a fixed width font for all chaacters, at least on the devices I tested on.
-So if you use certain IPA characters such as `ɨ`, your columns will come out of alignment and there is nothing you can do about it.
+Reddit's font for codeblocks doesn't seem to be a fixed width font for all chaacters, at least on the devices I tested on.
+So if you use certain IPA characters such as `ɨ`, your columns may come out of alignment.

 #### Wiki tables